sqlxpert/sqlxpert.github.io/_posts/2025-06-30-step-functions-are-for-kids.md

 image_alt_text: Playground equipment with steps
 ---

-_AWS Step Functions are suitable for "real" work and they also make a fine introduction to programming.
-Why do macho software engineers resist low-infrastructure, low-code, and visual programming paradigms?_
+_Have you had great results with a technology that others made fun of?
+My latest blog post discusses Step Functions, a low-infrastructure, low-code, visual programming paradigm from AWS._

 ---